Nicola1971/Analytics4Evo/README.md

 To work with 1.2 release you need to set to "modxevo" the "cms" option in module and plugin settings.

 # To Run this package you need Analytics API client ID and Table ID

+This package is based on [Google Analytics Embed API](https://ga-dev-tools.appspot.com/embed-api/) JavaScript library and use **Google Sign-In**.

 ### For more informations about Creating a Google API Console project and client ID
 https://developers.google.com/identity/sign-in/web/devconsole-project